agda/cubical/README.md

 Compiling, using and installing
 -------------------------------
-This library compiles with the latest official release of [Agda](https://github.com/agda/agda/).
+This library checks with the latest official release of [Agda](https://github.com/agda/agda/).
 For detailed install instructions see the [INSTALL](https://github.com/agda/cubical/blob/master/INSTALL.md)